-When I met Sue Palmer Stone at the PhotoNola portfolio reviews last December, the first thing she said to me was “This is the review of the festival, and I don’t know if it’s a good fit for you.”
+When I met Sue Palmer Stone at the PhotoNola portfolio reviews last December, the first thing she said to me was “This is my last review of the festival, and I don’t know if my work is a good fit for you.”
 She was right about one thing – it was my last review – but her series Embodiment turned to be the most gripping, thoughtful, resolved work I had the opportunity to see.

 Embodiment: Salvaging A Self is Stone’s ongoing response to being diagnosed with a mysterious autoimmune condition that threatens her mobility.
 Rather than making literal, documentary photographs of her experience, she pairs self-portraits with sculptural objects – both found and fabricated in her studio – as metaphors for her feeling of disorientation from her body.
 Pins, glue, tape, and other materials hold her sculptures together while muted self-portraits depict her 5'10" subtly slouching frame.
 These simple pairings capture the emotional weight of trying to hold herself up.